Originate/guide/scala/README.md

 0. You can use the `@scala.beans.BeanProperty` and `@BooleanBeanProperty` annotations to automatically generate JavaBeans style getter and setter methods.

-0. Use this syntax to pass a sequence as parameter to a variable length argument list method:
+0. Use this syntax to pass a sequence as a parameter to a variable length argument list method:

     ```scala
     def foo(args: Int*) = ???